pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 ```

-A disclameir about the sender_is_preamble, which is responsible, as mentioned in the sender functions sunbsection, to the signal generator is that it is muted in the code because the team did not implemented the radio frequency part of the project as accorded before with the professor and the client, but once it is implemented the necessary preamble or frame-sync is ready for use.
+A disclameir about the sender_is_preamble, which is responsible, as mentioned in the sender functions subsection, to the signal generator is that it is muted in the code because the team did not implemented the radio frequency part of the project as accorded before with the professor and the mentor, but once it is implemented the necessary preamble or frame-sync is ready for use.

-Now it is necessary to send the disered command to be tested and validated.
+Now it is necessary to send the disired command to be tested and validated.
 So in the following sample a Ack command will be built and sended.

 ```c
     printf("==============================\n");